Games for sick kids stuck in bed

 English Language Games for Kids in Bed

-5. Pictionary – The player begins your child draws a picture of a word(s) they pull from a hat.
+Then, try Pictionary.
+One player begins with your child draws a picture of a word(s) they pull from a hat.
 You have to guess the word (or basic idea of the word) within the allotted time limit.

 Take turns.
 If you guess correctly, you receive a point.
 If your child guesses correctly,they win a point.

-6. Guess Who/What – Great game if you have English flashcards with pictures on one side.
+Or, pay Guess Who/What.
+It is a great game if you have English flashcards with pictures on one side.
 Shuffle the cards and have the child pick a card.
 They don’t get to look at it!
 They have to tape it to their forehead.
 This is half of the fun.
 Then, they have a list of questions they can ask you as prompts to practice asking “how____?” “why____?” “when_____?” “what _____?” and so on.
 Write down prompts to help them, such as “How do I move?”.
 They have to guess

-9. English Workbooks and Coloring and Stickers – this is self-explanatory.
+Finally, this one is self-explanatory.
+Give your child some workbooks!
 There are lots of fun English activity books.
 Often, they are sold as activity books for kids on long flights.
 Pack as if you are going on a plane trip.
 Snack on nuts, pretend you’re in a plane and do some plane activity books.

 English Lullabies for Children